0xAlchemist/Athletaverse/README.md

-# Hockeyverse
+# Athletaverse
-A sports management game protocol for the open world.
-The Hockeyverse allows GMs to compose a team of Non-Fungible Tokens from various blockchain ecosystems and wreak havoc on the league.
+A sports game protocol for the open world.
+The Athletaverse allows GMs to compose a team of Non-Fungible Tokens from various blockchain ecosystems and wreak havoc on various sports in multiple leagues.

-## Protocol Design
+## Current Implemetation
-Mechanics will be broken down as follows:
+Currently building out the asset managment and permissions:

+### Athletaverse.cdc
+Intended to be the primary entry point and wrapper for primary Athletaverse methods.

+### AthletaverseLeague.cdc
+Defines the League Token, Collection and admin resources for managing leagues
+- Deployer gets a LeagueSuperAdmin resource
+- LeagueManagers (Minters) must request the ApprovedLeagueMinter capability from LeagueSuperAdmin
+- League has a modified NFT Collection preventing trading/withdrawals
+- League has a private LeagueManager capability allowing the owner to manage teams
+- League has a public LeaguePublic capability allowing anyone to register a team (pending League owner approval)

+## Roadmap (super, mega early - likely to change)

 ### League - Resource
 - The league will have a leaderboard, schedule, games, player draft and a championship tournament with prizes